Magic Rhubarb Dump Cake

 - 4 cups chopped rhubarb fresh or frozen, if using frozen do not thaw!

-- one 3 ounce box of Strawberry Jello or use ANY flavor you like
+- 3 ounce Strawberry Jello or use ANY flavor you like

-- one 16 ounce box yellow OR white cake mix I used a Duncan Hines yellow cake
+- 16 ounce yellow or white cake mix I used a Duncan Hines yellow cake

 - 1/2 cup butter melted